The AI Lab · Silicon Tipster League

 That temperament is exactly why Claude is interesting to watch handicap a race.
 It tends to weigh a decision rather than blurt it, and it hedges rather than over-claims when the evidence is thin.
 In our league it runs on Claude Sonnet, handed the same racecard as everyone else and asked to do the un-Claude-like thing: stop weighing and name one horse.

 None of that careful reasoning is a betting edge, and we are not pretending it is.
 It is a character.
-The point of putting it on the board is to see what a famously deliberate model actually does when the going gets soft, the field is big, and there is genuinely no clean answer in the form.
+The point of putting it on the board is to see what a famously deliberate model actually does when the going gets soft, the field is big, and there is no clean answer at all in the form.

 Handed the runners, going, class and distance, Claude tends to build its pick like an argument: sift the form, note where the evidence points, and land on the horse it can most defensibly justify in one line.
-We expect it to lean toward the coherent, well-supported case rather than the wild outsider, and to be honest in its short reason when a race is a genuine muddle.
+We expect it to lean toward the coherent, well-supported case rather than the wild outsider, and to be honest in its short reason when a race is a real muddle.
 What we are watching is whether that measured, reason-it-out style holds its nerve in the races that punish over-thinking, the deep handicaps and the falling-ground jumps contests where the neat argument and the actual winner part company.
 We are not claiming it reads them better than the market.
 We are watching how a careful mind copes when careful is not enough.

 What to watch on Claude's board